| |

 Norfolk seals boat trip film

 Here’s a one minute guide I made during the seal watching boat trip I went on at Blakeney Point.
-Find out what it’s actually like on a seal spotting boat trip.

 YouTube video

-Map of best seal watching places in Norfolk
+Map of seal watching spots in Norfolk

 I’ve created a map that shows the main seal-watching locations.
 Click the arrow icon to the left of the map heading to view the names of each place.

-For another great UK beach break, check out my guide to the 27 Best Things to Do in Eastbourne.
+Check out my guide to the 27 Best Things to Do in Eastbourne.

 Leave a Reply